nose-devs/nose/README.txt

    Prevent nose from byte-compiling the source into .pyc files while nose is scanning for and running tests.

+--always-succeed

+   Return a success exit code even if tests failed

 -a=ATTR, --attr=ATTR

    Run only tests that have attributes specified by ATTR [NOSE_ATTR]